Buyer’s Guide to Hay Equipment

 • Weight.
 The drum mower’s heavy weight can be detrimental for tractors with light front ends.
 Drum mowers are very heavy in relation to other mower types of the same width.
 This can make maneuverability and transport difficult if there is not sufficient weight holding the front wheels of the tractor down.

 • Windrowing.
 Since most drum mowers windrow the cut crop, it will not dry in the field without being spread out or double-raked.
-However, Galfre drum mowers are the exception to this rule.
-Their Black Hole conditioning system fluffs and spreads the cut crop for faster drying time.
+However, Terra drum mowers are the exception to this rule.
+Their conditioning system fluffs and spreads the cut crop for faster drying time.

 The following chart summarizes the three mower options and their best uses: